bilalmetla/careAxiom-Test/README.md

 # careAxiom-Test
 ## Introduction
 This test is completed in Node.js, I tried to done it with raw Nodejs.
 The solution contains three different files, each file contain a seprate control flow.
-This solution depends upon then asyn, when.js and request modules.
+This solution depends upon the asyn, when.js and request modules.

 ## Installation
 The installation of solution is very simple. <br />